EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ---
 ```

-If the title contains [special characters](https://stackoverflow.com/questions/19109912/yaml-do-i-need-quotes-for-strings-in-yaml), it will need to be quoted.
-There also needs to be a space after `title:`
+If the title contains [special characters](https://stackoverflow.com/questions/19109912/yaml-do-i-need-quotes-for-strings-in-yaml), you need to use quotes around it.
+Also include a space after `title:`

-In addition to `title`, frontmatter may optionally include `navTitle` and `description`:
+In addition to `title`, front matter can optionally include `navTitle` and `description`:

 ```
 ---